 - Construction – the concrete floor of a garage or basement is probably the best place for a weightlifting gym.
 Wood framed floors that give a little are good for jumping workouts.

 - Adequate room – not just for the equipment itself, but clearances around it.
-Try to leave at least 12-18″ clear around stationary equipment.
+Try to leave at least 12-18″ clear around stationary equipment, or as recommended by the manufacturer.
 Be sure there is enough space to walk around the room, and that doors and windows are accessible.
 Check that door swings don’t hit any equipment.
 Finally, confirm that you have enough height in the room.
 The low-ceiling of a basement gym can interfere with workouts.

 - A door – shutting the door can be a signal to everyone else to leave you alone.
 You’re more likely to start a workout if you know you won’t be interrupted.
-It also gives you privacy if you don’t like working out in front of gawkers.
+It also gives you privacy if you don’t like working out in front of a bunch of gawkers.

 - A window – your gym needs to be someplace you like to go.
 A window isn’t necessary, but natural light from a window will help immensely.